arnav-n/etherdrive/README.md

 **Return Type**: None

-**Description**: Creates a for-sale listing for the given car, with the specified price range.
+**Description**: Creates a for-sale listing for the given car, with the specified price range. <br />

 - `placeBid(uint256 listingId, uint256 buyerId)`